davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 01-DEC-2025
 * OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 0) for daily precipitation vs. long-term rolling 21-day mean of daily precipitation by day of year and city
+* OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 0) for daily precipitation vs. long-term rolling 21-day mean of daily precipitation by day of year and city